sorbet/sorbet/website/docs/attached-class.md

     and thus will raise an error when `say_hi` is called on the instance produced by `Parent.make`

+As these two cases show, Sorbet can't know whether the body of `A.consume_parent` type checks or not without knowledge about what type `cls` is at runtime.
 Because of this problem, `T.attached_class` is only allowed to show up in the `returns` part of a signature, and if it does show up in the `params` of a signature, you'll get an error:

 ```ruby
 class Parent